Facebook for Singers: Brand Consistency

 Synchronising your social media artwork and URLs

 The same applies to colour themes and logos – you want to make sure that your style and imagery is demonstrated clearly to increase brand awareness.
-This all follows onto physical marketing and promotion which we will come on to in coming weeks.
+This all follows onto physical marketing and promotion including your fliers, hard copy album covers, mail outs and posters.

-- It looks more professional and official.
+- Make it look professional and official.
 People won’t wonder if they are on the correct page if everything matches as opposed to having different themes and pictures on each account.

-- Try and use the same URL address for each social media site.
+- Try and use the same URL address name for each social media site.
 This increases your searchability as an artist and makes you easier to find.
-You will need to customise your Facebook URL as you are given a random series of characters to start off with, which doesn’t appear on search engines.
+If your name is already taken on one site, you can add a dash, or underscore, to at least keep your name as similar as possible.

 Using Facebook as a singer

-The first thing any singer should be thinking about when creating a social media platform for themselves is synchronising all their social media sites with the same display pictures, backgrounds, tone and names will create an instantly recognisable brand.
+These are the first things any singer should be thinking about when creating a social media platform for themselves .
+Synchronising all social media sites with the same display pictures, backgrounds, tone and names will create an instantly recognisable brand.

 Using the same URL address name and sticking to it across all social media platforms increases your searchability as an artist, and makes it easier to find you on search engines such as Google – which is how many fans will find you.